Spend $99.00 to get free shipping

 Cacao: The Food Of The Gods

-Rich in theobromine, a natural compound that provides a mild, crash-free energy boost, cacao supports physical and mental endurance during long training sessions.
+Rich in theobromine, a natural compound that provides a mild, sustained energy lift, cacao may support physical and mental endurance during long training sessions - without the sharp crash that follows caffeine or sugar.

-Unlike hyper-processed chocolate with added sugars and fillers, our raw cacao retains its full nutritional profile including magnesium for muscle recovery and iron for oxygen transport.
+Unlike heavily processed chocolate loaded with added sugars and fillers, our raw cacao retains its full nutritional profile - including magnesium for muscle recovery and iron for oxygen transport.

 Dive A Bit Deeper: